xanasa14/Profile/README.md

 # Profile
-WebSite using CSS, JS, and PHP
+WebSite using CSS, HTML, JS, and PHP